hp6000x/mcswitch/README.md

 # How do I set it up?

-Ten relatively easy steps.
+(Approximately) Ten relatively easy steps.
 Information on how to do the things listed is available with a quick Google :-)

+0. Install zenity from the repository.
+If you don't know how to do that, google "How do I install programs in" and the name of your Linux distribution.

 1. Download the script, remember where you put it.
 I use $HOME/bin sometimes.